SnuggleTrouble/Mentat-backend/README.md

 The author of each post can choose to edit it as they so choose, by changing the title, content and category as they wish; the same feature applies to the comments. ### `PS` Any user who didn't author a post or comment cannot edit or delete them, and the buttons will be hidden from view.

 ## Technology Used
-React.js, TailwindCSS, CSS, Node.js, Mongoose, JWT, Bcrypt, Cors, Dotenv and Express.
+React.js, TailwindCSS, CSS, Node.js, Mongoose, MongoDB, JWT, Bcrypt, Cors, Dotenv and Express.

 Made with ❤️ in Europe 🇪🇺 by @productandres & @stålebjørdal